My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 The Tidal Mill is just a short walk from Carew Castle

-Today it’s a museum where you can see the old water wheels and the machinery used for grinding wheat to make flour.
 The walk from Carew Castle round to the Tidal Mill and back along the other side of the millpond is about a mile and offers fabulous views of Carew Castle.
+It’s an easy, flat walk and you can’t get lost, so I highly recommend you do it.

 If you have kids, you can also have fun catching crabs from the causeway; crabbing gear can be bought in the Mill shop.